8 July 2023, 9:00 AM - 1:00 PM

 “Complicated Harmonic Motion”.

-We'll also need a little information about each of your team members: Name, level, school, and most importantly… email address!
+We will also need a little information about each of your team members: Name, level, school, and most importantly… email address!
 Please provide us a working email address that you check regularly.
 We will send out some really important information to whichever email address you give us here.
 We want this delivered to you - and not into a black hole.

-We'll also need a little information about each of your team members: Name, level, school, and most importantly… email address!
+We will also need a little information about each of your team members: Name, level, school, and most importantly… email address!
 Please provide us a working email address that you check regularly.
 We will send out some really important information to whichever email address you give us here.
 We want this delivered to you - and not into a black hole.

 Is it better to join as a team of 3, 4, or 5?